The United Nations Office for Project Services (UNOPS)

 The pandemic has exposed deep-rooted inequalities in our societies.
 It has led to the loss of lives and livelihoods,and put a huge strain on public health systems and economies.
 The most vulnerable have been the hardest hit.

 Explore some ways we’re helping to improve access to healthcare

-In every corner of the world, we’re addressing our partners’ immediate needs – and responding to the longer-term impacts of COVID-19.
+Throughout the pandemic, in every corner of the world, we've supported our partners' efforts to respond to and recover from the impacts of COVID-19.

 Strengthening Responses to COVID-19 in the Western Balkans

 Supporting efforts to secure emergency supplies and equipment to slow the spread of COVID-19.

 Working towards a healthier future for Ghanaians

 New health infrastructure and motorcycle and bicycle ambulances are helping address one of Ghana’s most pressing needs – improved health services.

 Greater transparency in Guatemala’s public healthcare system is bringing improved services for more than 3 million people.